Nevada National Guard: Total Force Concept

 After the Vietnam War and the draft, the Department of Defense adopted its total force concept, using the National Guard of the states more during federal missions.
 In the 1980s and 1990s, the Nevada Army National Guard expanded with various support missions, assisting the warfighter overseas and citizens at home during natural disaster.
 Both the Nevada Army and Air Guard deployed units during Operation Desert Storm and Desert Shield.
 In 1991, the then-152nd Reconnaissance Group was among the first aircrew to fly missions over Kuwait and Iraq.
 They dodged anti-aircraft artillery, obtained photos of burning wellheads, spotted strategic targets and conducted assessments on the first morning of the war.
 Thirteen airmen of the unit received the Distinguished Flying Cross.
 Additionally, the 72nd Military Police deployed to Saudi Arabia where they operated and maintained prisoner of war camps.
-In 1995, the U.S. Air Force moved away from manned reconnaissance, and the 152nd re-designated as the 152nd Airlift Wing operating C-130 aircraft.
+In 1995, the U.S. Air Force moved away from crewed reconnaissance, and the 152nd re-designated as the 152nd Airlift Wing operating C-130 aircraft.

 In the Post-9/11 Era, the Nevada Air and Army Guard entered an unprecedented operations tempo.
 This deployment cycle has become the standard for the Nevada National Guard, and it has come with a cost.
-During the 1864th Transportation Company’s deployment to Iraq in 2005, Spc.
+During the 1864th Transportation Company's deployment to Iraq in 2005, Spc.
 Anthony Cometa, of Las Vegas, was manning a HMMWV machine gun turret when his vehicle lost control and flipped.
 One day after his 21st birthday, Cometa died in the accident.
 Two months after Cometa's death, a rocket-propelled grenade struck the fuel tank of a Chinook helicopter in Afghanistan, killing Chief Warrant Officer 3 John M. Flynn, of Sparks, and Sgt.
 Patrick D. Stewart, of Fernley.
-Also killed in the crash were two Oregon Army National Guardsman and an active duty Soldier.
+Also killed in the crash were two Oregon Army National guardsman and an active duty soldier.
 In 2013, the Nevada Guard named the field maintenance complex at the Las Vegas Readiness Center after Cometa.
 Additionally, a memorial to the five Army aircrew killed stands at the Army Aviation Support Facility in Stead, Nevada.

-Additionally, the Nevada Guard’s role in emergency response in the U.S. increased.
-In 2016, the 152nd Airlift Wing was named the newest unit to operate the U.S. Forest Service’s Modular Airborne Fire Fighting System, or MAFFS.
+Additionally, the Nevada Guard's role in emergency response in the U.S. increased.
+In 2016, the 152nd Airlift Wing was named the newest unit to operate the U.S. Forest Service's Modular Airborne Fire Fighting System, or MAFFS.
 One of four military C-130 units nationwide operating the mission, the 152nd can be called to fight wildland fires around the nation.
 In 2017, the Nevada Army Guard and Air Guard responded to more domestic response activations than any year in its history, including floods in northern Nevada and support of hurricane response efforts in Texas, Florida and Puerto Rico.